slu4coder/Arduino-Nano-Color-PC/README.md

 # Arduino-Nano-Color-PC
-4-bit color mod of my 'Arduino Nano PC' with VGA output and PS/2 keyboard input on a single stand-alone Arduino NANO together with just 5 logic ICs.
+4-bit color mod of my original 'Arduino Nano PC' version 1.0 with VGA output and PS/2 keyboard input on a single stand-alone Arduino NANO and just 5 logic ICs.